 What Does Customer Centric Mean?

-As a term, customer-centricity, first trended when organizations started adopting customer relationship management.
+As a term, customer centric companies first trended when organizations started adopting customer relationship management.
 To be customer-centric actually means to put a customer first, beyond a simple customer focus, and provide more than good product or service.
 This approach creates a positive customer experience at the point of sale and post-sale.
 It enables your business to differentiate itself from competitors.
 The best examples of customer centricity in companies are McDonalds and Slack that listen to the customer’s feedback and act upon it.

 How to Become a Customer Centric Company?